wyku/wyku.github.io/_posts/2024-09-16-bioinformatics-practice-assignment1.md

    - Algorithm: Once developed, it usually does not require frequent updates unless it's for performance optimization or to adapt to new computational needs.
    - Model: May need regular updates and maintenance to adapt to new data or environmental changes.

-## Study plan
+## Study plans

 ### Basic courses & skills
 - Further understanding of data structures and algorithms, especially the application of deep learning algorithms in bioinformatics.
-- Learing biological knowledge based on the needs of the research topic.
+- Learing biological knowledge based on the needs of research projects.
-- Reading more literature in the relevant fields and summarizing.
+- Reading more papers in the relevant fields and summarizing.

 ### Practice, communication and teaching
-following the Feynman Technique, do more practices, communicate with others and teach others.
+Following the Feynman Technique, do more practices, communicate with others and teach others.

+## Resources
+The markdown file is written using the “Markdown All in One” extension in VSCode, which can display both the original file and the preview file at the same time.